christiankovachki/Eventures-WebApp-Practice-Project/README.md

+# WORK IN PROGRESS

-My first attempt at writing Automated tests, using POM.
+My first attempt at writing automated tests using POM.

-The tests are written in Java.
-Used frameworks: Selenium, TestNG
+Used technologies: Java, Selenium WebDriver, TestNG

-WORK IN PROGRESS